pdefusco/CDE_Tour_ACE_HOL/step_by_step_guides/english.md

 ![alt text](../img/cde_res_2.png)

-Upload all files from the "cde_ace_hol/cde_spark_jobs".
+Upload all files from the "cde_ace_hol/cde_spark_jobs" folder.
 Then, navigate back to the Resources tab, reopen the resource and upload the two Airflow DAGs from the "cde_ace_hol/cde_airflow_jobs" folders.
 Finally, reopen the resource and upload the "utils.py" file contained in the "cde_ace_hol/resources_files" folder.

 NB: In order to load the files from the three folders, you will have to manually upload the files three times.
 When you are done, ensure you have a total of 13 files in your Resource: